 Petrol, diesel or electric: which is right for you?
 There are numerous criteria to help you decide, including purchase price, maintenance costs, fuel consumption, insurance costs and eco-friendliness.
 Although high fuel-price volatility since the beginning of the conflict in Ukraine makes comparison quite difficult, electric cars appear to be doing well.

 Luxembourg drivers’ interest in electric vehicles has been growing steadily for years.
-In 2021, there were 4,450 electric cars and 11,890 hybrid cars on Luxembourg’s roads.
+In 2022, 15.2% of new registrations were electric cars and 28.2% were hybrids.
 The advantages of electric cars include low maintenance, zero CO2 emissions, low energy consumption and the government incentives granted to date.
 On the other hand, their weak points include their range, battery cost and recycling, purchase price and recharging time.

 Financing your purchase with a car loan or private lease